juggernaut/juggernaut.github.io/_posts/2014-12-07-docker-nginx-flask.markdown

 ##Overview

-Docker best practices recommend one process per container, so we will need 2 containers, one each for nginx and your flask app.
+Docker best practices recommend one process per container, so we will need two containers [^1], one each for nginx and your flask app.
 In practice, you will need a third database container, but for simplification, I have omitted it.
 Only the nginx container will be accessible to the outside world.
 The flask application container will only be accessible from the nginx container; in fact, it doesn't even need network access.
 This process isolation is a major benefit touted by Docker.

+[^1]: [fig](http://www.fig.sh/) seems to be a nice tool for managing multi-container setups.
+However, if you're like me, you'll want to understand Docker from the bottom-up before reaching for higher-level tools.

 ## Step-by-step walkthrough